 Wednesday, September 28, 2005

 At the outset of the '55 Series, everyone expected the Yankees to win.
 Since I have a propensity to identify with underdogs, and since Brooklyn was the first place where I touched U.S. concrete after returning from overseas, I decided to root for the Dodgers.
 My faith was rewarded.
-My loyalty shifted from the Dodgers when they moved west to, briefly, the Pittsburgh Pirates (I was born near there), who thrilled me with victory over the Yanks in 1960, and, later, to the Dodgers' natural successors, the Mets.
+When the Dodgers left Brooklyn my loyalty shifted to the Pittsburgh Pirates (I was born near there), who thrilled me with victory over the Yanks in 1960, and, later, to the Dodgers' natural successors, the Mets.

 Tuesday, September 27, 2005